choisir cup menstruelle

 🌸 What is a menstrual cup and how does it work?

-The menstrual cup is a washable and reusable alternative to traditional single-use period products.
-Unlike pads, it’s an internal protection (just like a tampon).
-The cup sits inside the vagina to collect menstrual blood.
-It works like a small leak-proof reservoir, holding your flow without leaking.
+The menstrual cup is a washable, reusable alternative to conventional single-use sanitary products.
+Unlike pads, it’s an internal protection method (just like a tampon).
+The cup sits inside the vagina and collects menstrual blood.
+It works like a small, leakproof reservoir that holds your flow without spilling.

 🌸 What are the benefits of a menstrual cup?

-Eco-friendly, they produce no plastic waste or pollutants. #ZeroWaste.
+Eco-friendly, they generate no plastic waste or pollutants. #ZeroWaste

-Cost-effective, they’re inexpensive and last for years if properly cared for and stored.
-That makes them a smart investment that quickly pays for itself.
+Economical, they’re inexpensive and last for many years if properly cared for and stored.
+It’s a smart investment that quickly pays for itself.

-Hygienic, they minimize the risk of irritation thanks to hypoallergenic materials.
-Unlike tampons, they don’t disrupt the natural vaginal flora.
+Hygienic, they reduce the risk of irritation thanks to hypoallergenic materials.
+Unlike tampons, they don’t disrupt the vagina’s natural flora.

 🌸 Louloucup: cups made in France

-Made in France, the Loulou cup is soft, affordable, and easy to use.
-Its composition is clean: only medical-grade silicone, guaranteed free from phthalates, free from BPA, latex-free and fragrance-free.
+Made in France, the Loulou cup is soft, affordable and easy to use.
+Its composition is clean: only medical-grade silicone, guaranteed free from phthalates, bisphenol A, latex and fragrance.

-The unique shape of our cup is registered and patented.
+The particular shape of our cup is registered and patented.

-Two models are available: the classic or standard Pink cup and the flexible Turquoise cup.
-Both models come in two sizes: small and medium.
+Two models are available: the classic or standard Pink cup and the soft Turquoise cup.
+Each model comes in two sizes: small and medium.

-Key takeaway: at Louloucup, you can choose between two distinct models, two sizes, and two levels of flexibility.
+To remember: at Louloucup, you can choose between two distinct models, two sizes, two levels of flexibility.
 The goal?
-To meet the needs of all women, whatever their anatomy.
+To cater to all women, whatever their anatomy.

 Features